asimihsan/Rill/README.markdown

 Introduction
 ------------

 Rill will monitor many file-based log files on many systems over SSH.
 Its primary focus is on a "light touch": target systems are only required to offer SSH access.
-Such access need not be based on public-keys and no software or configuration is required on the target boxes.
+Such access need not be based on public-keys because this would imply we are able to modify the server's authorized_keys file.
+In general no software or configuration is required on the target boxes.
 Moreover, Rill's design emphasises decomposition and interfaces over network sockets so that sub-components are easily grokable and reusable in other projects.

 Functional requirements: